Homeopathic First Aid Tips for Wildlife

 Vithoulkas, G. 1980.
 The Science of Homeopathy.
 Grove Press, New York, NY.

-Betty Jo Black, DVM, of Denver, CO, has an extensive background in homeopathy and is a veterinarian with Holistic Care for Animals.
-A certified homeopathic veterinarian, she is a member of the Board of Directors for the Academy of Veterinary Homeopathy, and former member of the Board of the Colorado Holistic Veterinary Association.
+Betty Jo Black, DVM, of Denver, CO, has an extensive background in homeopathy.
+After beginning as a veterinarian with Holistic Care for Animals in Colorado, she moved to Vermont where she continues to practice veterinary medicine.
+A certified homeopathic veterinarian, she served as a member of the Board of Directors for the Academy of Veterinary Homeopathy and member of the Board of the Colorado Holistic Veterinary Association.
 Betty Jo is a co-leader for wilderness retreats throughout North America.
 She received her veterinary degree from Colorado State University.

 Finding a Homeopathic Practitioner